 - 1. Modularity and Flexibility of the classification structure in order to meet industry objectives. - 2.
 The logical grouping of bricks.
 The logic behind the schema should be transparent. - 3.
-All categorized information must be universally applicable, i.e. the terminology used in the schema should not be culturally or nationally biased. - 4.
+All categorized information must be universally applicable, i.e., the terminology used in the schema should not be culturally or nationally biased. - 4.
 The schema is initially published in Oxford English with an explanatory glossary, which helps to clarify specific terms. - 5.
-Schema should facilitate the collection of relevant classification information, and allow it to be presented in a view acceptable by the industry. - 6.
-The schema can cover all products in the supply chain. - 7.
-Any changes to the classification schema will be communicated in a delta report.
+Schema should facilitate the collection of relevant classification information and allow it to be presented in a view acceptable by the industry. - 6.
+The schema shall have the ability to cover all products and is actively in the state of development to maintain market relevance. - 7.
+Any changes to the classification schema will be communicated in a delta report. - 8.
+The level of development will depend on the need of industry.